sreeise/graph-rs-sdk/README.md

 ### Graph API Client in Rust

 Disclaimer:
-Integrates with OneDrive, Mail (messages and mail folder), Calendars, and OneNote.
+Integrates with OneDrive, Mail, Calendars, and OneNote.
 Additional APIs are being added and may not be stable.
 Please create an issues if you experience any problems.
 Note that some APIs may be specific to the Graph v1.0 or Graph beta.